Is your business planning to hire independent contractors? Here's what you need to know before you do.

-- Office space
+- Office space to work from

 - Worker’s compensation insurance

-- Unemployment insurance as dictated by our region
+- Unemployment insurance

-Reduce Training Expenses
+Reduced Training Expenses

 When you hire an independent contractor, you’re selecting from a wide array of specialists.
 It’s assumed that you won’t have to provide any paid training—they’re ready to go.

-3 Cons To Hiring a Contractor
+Cons of Hiring an Independent Contractor

 Turnover and Lack of Loyalty

-If you haven’t picked up on this recurring theme: you need to keep legalities in mind.
+If you haven’t picked up on this recurring theme: You need to keep legalities in mind.